 - Lay out a very few basics from reliable sources of how Medicaid works and what “per capita caps” and “block-granting” means.

 - Introduce Americans to some of their neighbors who are supported by the U.S. Medicaid program today.

-We fully support the important work of restructuring the way we offer and pay for services for our neighbors as the population ages.
-We urge our elected officials to take the time to find a smart, more gradual approach to which our communities can adjust.
+We support the need for the continual rethinking of the way we offer and pay for services for our neighbors as the population ages.
+We urge our elected officials to take the time to find a more gradual approach to which our communities can adjust.

 Download one session “My Neighbor is on Medicaid” study >